jiho/Markdown2pdf/README.md

 	git submodule init
 	git submodule update

+If you live in a country not using A4 as the default paper size, open `markdown2pdf.sh` and change the default (to letter for example).
+It is set in the first lines of the script.

 Install [platypus](http://www.sveinbjorn.org/platypus "Platypus | Sveinbjorn Thordarson").

 Open Platypus' preferences and install the command line tool.